-It is Manny Lee’s 57th birthday.
-Yeah, I’ve heard he didn’t like the name ‘Manny’, but that’s how I remember him.
+It is Manny Lee’s 54th birthday.
+Yeah, I’ve heard he didn’t like the name ‘Manny’, but that’s the way I remember him.

-Manny was an infielder for the Blue Jays for eight seasons.
-He didn’t have much of a bat, he hit .254/.304/.323 in 753 games as a Blue Jay, but he could play short, second, third, and even a couple of games in the outfield.
+Manny was an infielder for the Blue Jays for 8 seasons.
+He didn’t have much of a bat, he hit .254/.304/.323 in 753 games as a Blue Jay, but he could play short, second, third and even a couple of games in the outfield.

-Lee was signed as a free agent out of the Dominican Republic by the Mets in 1982.
+Lee was signed as a free agent out of the Dominican Republic, by the Mets, back in 1982.
 He and a couple of others were traded to the Astros for Ray Knight.
-Knight would become a big part of the Mets’ 1986 World Series-winning team.
+Knight would go on to be a big part of the Mets’ 1986 World Series winning team.

 We picked him up in the 1984 Rule 5 draft.

-In 1988 Lee played 116 games for us, mostly at second base but all over the infield.
+In 1988 Lee played 116 games for us, mostly at second base, but all over the infield.
 He had his best offensive season, hitting .291/.333/.365 with 2 home runs.
-In addition, he was good enough defensively that he could be a helpful player with that sort of batting line.
-Baseball-Reference has him at a 1.8 WAR that year.
+He was good enough defensively, that he could be a useful player with that sort of batting line.
+Baseball Reference has him at a 1.8 WAR that year.

-Before the 1991 season, the Jays made their most significant trade ever, sending Tony Fernandez and Fred McGriff to the Padres for Roberto Alomar and Joe Carter, and that would be the end of Lee’s playing days at second base.
-Fortunately for Lee, there was no one else to play short.
+Before the 1991 season, the Jays made their biggest trade ever, sending Tony Fernandez and Fred McGriff to the Padres for Roberto Alomar and Joe Carter, and that would be the end of Lee’s playing days at second base.
+Fortunately, for Lee, a hole was opened at short.

 In 1992, we won our first world series.
 Lee hit .263/.343/.316 in 128 games.
 He had a great ALCS, hitting .278/.300/.444, but then didn’t hit in our World Series win against the Braves, .105/.150/.105.

 After the 1992 season, Lee left the team as a free agent, signing with the Rangers.
-He spent two seasons with the Rangers, hitting .256/.312/.322 in 168 games.
-After the 1994 season, he signed with the Cardinals, but he only played one game before being released, and he didn’t play in the majors again.
+He spent 2 seasons with the Rangers, hitting .256/.312/.322 in 168 games.
+After the 1994 season he signed with the Cardinals, but he only played one game there before being released and he didn’t play in the majors again.

-I wouldn’t say I liked Lee back in the day.
-He didn’t hit much, and I didn’t appreciate how good his defense was.
-Although, as a Jay, he had a 7.4 bWAR, most of that coming from his defense.
+I really didn’t like Lee, back in the day.
+He didn’t hit much, and I really didn’t appreciate how good his defense was.
+As a Jay he had a 7.4 bWAR, most of that coming from his defense.

-Lee is mainly remembered for his part in our collapse in 1987, when we lost our last seven games, finishing two games back of the Tigers.
-You might remember, on September 24th, Tigers’ DH Bill Madlock rolling-block into Tony Fernandez, which knocked Tony out of the lineup for the rest of the season.
-Lee hit .200/.243/.286 playing short in Fernandez’s place over those last ten games, and he made a costly error in our 12-inning loss to the Tigers in our second last game.
+Lee is mostly remembered for his part in our collapse in 1987, when we lost our last 7 games, finishing 2 games back of the Tigers.
+You might remember, on September 24th, Tigers’ DH Bill Madlock sliding into Tony Fernandez and knocking him out of the lineup for the rest of the season.
+Lee hit .200/.243/.286 playing short in Fernandez’ place, over those last 10 games and he made a costly error in our 12 inning lost to the Tigers in our second last game.

-I am sure we would have won the AL East that year if Fernandez was not injured, but it was a tough spot to put a 22-year-old rookie.
-It wasn’t his fault.
-It was a team collapse.
-I blame Madlock, it was a nasty slide.
+I am sure that we would have won the AL East that year had Fernandez not been injured, but it was a tough spot to put a 22-year old rookie.
+It wasn’t his fault, it was a team collapse.
+I blame Madlock personally, it was a nasty slide.

 Manny had a longer career than I remembered, playing 922 games over 11 seasons.